Andrew Flintoff: Media career

-Along with close friend and former Blackburn Rovers captain Robbie Savage and journalist and former table tennis professional Matthew Syed, Flintoff hosts a BBC Radio 5 Live podcast called Flintoff, Savage & The Ping Pong Guy in which hot sporting topics are discussed.
+Along with close friend and former Blackburn Rovers captain Robbie Savage and journalist and former table tennis professional Matthew Syed, Flintoff hosted a BBC Radio 5 Live podcast called Flintoff, Savage & The Ping Pong Guy in which hot sporting topics are discussed.
 The podcast won two categories at the 2017 Radio Academy Awards – Best Podcast and Best New Show – and Flintoff himself was awarded the Best New Presenter category.

-Flintoff is a co-host for Australian Ninja Warrior, which first aired on the Nine Network in July 2017.
-Currently on its fourth season, he had to leave after the quarter finals due to the COVID-19 Pandemic.
+Flintoff was a co-host for Australian Ninja Warrior, which first aired on the Nine Network in July 2017.
+Currently on its fourth season, he had to leave after the quarter finals due to the COVID-19 pandemic.

 In September 2017, Flintoff was the main presenter for Cannonball on ITV with Frankie Bridge, Radzi Chinyanganya, Ryan Hand and Maya Jama as poolside reporters.

 He appeared in the BBC drama Love, Lies & Records.
 In November 2017, Flintoff made his musical theatre debut as Kevin Mergatroyd in Kay Mellor's Fat Friends The Musical (based on the ITV series) in Leeds before touring the UK in early 2018.
 He also hosted All Star Musicals for ITV in December 2017.

 In October 2018, it was announced that Flintoff would be the new host of Top Gear alongside Paddy McGuinness and Chris Harris.
-Filming for the 27th series of the BBC Two show began in early 2019, and first aired in June 2019.
+Filming for the 27th series of the BBC Two show began in early 2019 and first aired in June 2019.
 On 11 February 2019, it was reported that Flintoff had crashed into a market stall in Mansfield while filming for the show.
-He remains a host into July 2019.

-On 10 September 2019 Flintoff crashed while riding a head-first trike at 124 mph during one of the car show's signature competitions.
+On 10 September 2019 Flintoff crashed a second time, while riding a head-first trike at 124 mph during one of the car show's signature competitions.
 He was not injured and resumed filming afterwards.

-Flintoff was involved in a second accident when filming on 13 December 2022, at the Dunsfold Park Aerodome.
-He was airlifted to hospital after the second accident.
+Flintoff was involved in a third crash when filming on 13 December 2022, at the Dunsfold Park Aerodrome, after which he was airlifted to hospital.
+In October 2023, press reports confirmed that BBC Studios had reached a £9 million financial settlement to compensate Flintoff for the injuries he had sustained.

-Real estate
+In 2022, Flintoff presented Freddie's Field of Dreams on the BBC which saw him attempting to create a cricket team made up of disadvantaged boys from Preston.
+A second series was released in 2024 with Flintoff taking the team on tour to India.

+Property

 In 2018, it was reported that he was involved in a development to build a new tower block in Castlefield, along Mancunian Way.
 The two buildings were dubbed the "Flintoff towers".
-After the original was rejected for being too tall, in June 2019 Flintoff continued seeking permission for a 23-storey residential tower in Castlefield.
-A shorter version was approved in July 2019, with the tower designed by SimpsonHaugh.
+After the original was rejected for being too tall, in June 2019 Flintoff continued seeking permission for a 23-storey residential tower in Castlefield, Manchester, A shorter version was approved in July 2019, with the tower designed by SimpsonHaugh.
 The new development will be 23 storeys, not 35.